Supernova1114/Scream-Jam-2021/README.md

 <td>

-Originally a Scream jam project but we missed the deadline so it turned into a full project ¯\\\_(ツ)_/¯
+Originally a Scream jam project but we missed the deadline so it turned into a full project ¯\\\_(ツ)_/¯ Scream jams are horror-themed game jams made to encourage devs to get their spook on!
+From straight-up scares to interactive fiction and roleplaying games, scream jams encourage all creators to try making something spooky every few months, often based upon an optional theme or season.

 ![](Scream-Jam-2021/preview.png)
 <p align="right">